 Hashtags are versatile and you can use them for different purposes and activities.
 They can be an important part of your communications efforts and something that will attract people to engage.

-Having a dedicated hashtag for your campaigns, events and similar activities makes your media monitoring much easier because most of the post will be generated under one hashtag.
+Having a dedicated hashtag for your campaigns, events and similar activities makes your media monitoring much easier because most of the posts will be generated under one hashtag.

 If you’re organizing an event, you might consider creating a cool hashtag that event attendees can use to share their experiences, photos, and videos.
 This approach will give your brand extra visibility and provide great user-generated content for you to share later!